Thank you for Subscribing to Apac CIO Outlook Weekly Brief

 Technology has evolved rapidly over the last decade, disrupting and transforming our lives at the same time.
 In the last couple of years, digital technologies have changed our daily lives, allowing us to order taxis through phone apps, make purchases online through smart phones, track our fitness level on smart wearables, and establish home controls through smart speakers.
 However, when it comes to our daily interactions regarding our health, we lack the same level of convenience provided by the digital means.

-With the increasing expectations on the availability of digital services, the life sciences & healthcare industries are undergoing a change where patients are becoming consumers.
+With the increasing expectations on the availability of digital services, the life science & healthcare industries are undergoing a change where patients are becoming consumers.
 They are better informed about their health, more engaged in their health status, more aware of health risks and prevention treatments, and more likely to demand specific treatments.
 They have higher expectations for the services and products they receive.
 They want services to be available wherever and whenever they choose, at their preferred prices.

 The promise of digital technology is to drive a shift from treating sickness, to maintaining health and improving the outcomes of the care.
 Thus, technologies such as telehealth, Internet of Things (IoT), Big Data, mHealth, cloud, analytics and AI have a potential role in helping to deliver affordable, quality care to patients at the right place, right time and right price, improving access especially in emerging markets with the biggest healthcare infrastructure gaps.Hence, there are high expectations for life science companies, pharmaceuticals, and healthcare providers to be ready and equipped to meet their demands through digital transformation.